isoaxe/reformr/README.md

 Clone or fork the project, then run the command from the project directory.

+### `npm run env-var`

+Pull the environment variables from Vercel and save locally to `.env.local` with this command.
+Need to install the Vercel CLI first.
+Used for getting the secret required to call the reCAPTCHA API from the backend via a route handler.

 ### `npm run dev`

 Start the app locally in development mode.